-The Employee's employment hereunder shall commence on the Effective Date, subject to the approval of the Board of Regents of the Nevada System of Higher Education by , , and shall continue until this Agreement terminates upon the close of business at the University on , , (the "Term"), provided, that this provision is subject to the terms and conditions of Article 6 hereof concerning termination and Article 7 hereof concerning restrictions on competition, and neither party shall have any right to terminate this Agreement prior to the close of business at the University on , , except as provided therein.
+The Employee's employment hereunder shall commence on the Effective Date and shall continue until this Agreement terminates upon the close of business at the University on , , (the "Term"), provided, that this provision is subject to the terms and conditions of Article 6 hereof concerning termination and Article 7 hereof concerning restrictions on competition, and neither party shall have any right to terminate this Agreement prior to the close of business at the University on , , , , except as provided therein.

-NOTICE OF NON-RENEWAL 3.2.
+3.2.
+NOTICE OF NON-RENEWAL